-Financial risk

-Link to 2021 scorecard - Financial Performance and Capital Structure

-Risk of insufficient liquidity and funding capacity

-Risk owner: Les Wood

-Risk details

-Tullow remains exposed to erosion of its balance sheet and revenues due to oil price volatility, unexpected operational incidents, ongoing costs associated with the COVID-19 pandemic, failure to complete portfolio options and inability to refinance.

-Tullow may have difficulty securing a resolution of debt maturities due to failure to deliver its Business Plan, which may lead to insufficient liquidity and potential impact on funding capacity

-- Range of high-quality assets that could be sold as part of portfolio management to unlock capital and pay down debt - Leverage targets and minimum headroom policy approved by the Board - 2020 year-end undrawn facility headroom and free cash of \$1.1 billion - Dynamic working capital and cash flow management including ability to flex capital investment - Solid foundation to address debt maturities

-Risk that we fail to deliver a sustainable capital structure

-Risk owner: Les Wood

-Risk detail:

-Tullow's ability to deliver the Business Plan is dependent on developing a timely and sustainable capital structure.

-Tullow may have challenges in the timely delivery of a sustainable capital structure; this could impact the ability to cover debt servicing costs over an extended period or continued operations as the capital structure is being implemented.
-Both scenarios could potentially negatively impact the ability to deliver the Business Plan

-- Plan to prioritise investments with high returns and short payback
+Comprehensive all-risk insurance in place - Comprehensive all-risk insurance in place --- --- --------------- ---------- ----------- ---- -------

+Financial risk Link to to 2021 scorecard - Financial Performance and Capital Structure Risk of insufficient liquidity and funding capacity Risk owner: Les Wood Tullow remains exposed to erosion of its balance sheet and revenues due to oil price volatility, unexpected operational incidents, ongoing costs associated with the COVID-19 pandemic, failure to complete portfolio options and inability to refinance.
+Tullow may have difficulty securing a resolution of debt maturities due to failure to deliver its Business Plan, which may lead to insufficient liquidity and potential impact on funding capacity Range of high-quality assets that could be sold as part of portfolio management to unlock capital and pay down debt Leverage targets and minimum headroom policy approved by the Board 2020 year-end undrawn facility headroom and free cash of \$1.1 billion Dynamic working capital and cash flow management including ability to flex capital investment Solid foundation to address debt maturities Risk that we fail to deliver a sustainable capital structure Risk owner: Les V Risk details Risk mitigations Tullow's ability to deliver the Business Plan is dependent on developing a timely and sustainable capital structure.
+Tullow may have challenges in the timely delivery of a sustainable capital structure; this could impact the ability to cover debt Plan to prioritise investments with high returns and short payback Solid foundation to address debt maturities RBL redetermination plan in place Plan to drive gearing to 1x-2x with appropriate liquidity headroom servicing costs over an extended period or continued operations as the capital structure is being implemented.
+Both scenarios could potentially negatively impact the ability to deliver the Tullow may be unable to maintain or improve operational - Transformation team established which includes external advisors performance and pursue growth if the Company is unable to evolve, - Bottom-up review with external consultant maintain and sustain its organisational capabilities and deliver - Transformation plan developed and key milestones identified and identified cost savings and successfully fully implement its planned tracked transformational organisation change. - Organisation restructured; headcount reduced by 53 per cent - The objectives/cost savings of the Transformation Project may and outsourcing of certain routine activities not be achieved.
+This may result in a negative impact on cash - Cost-driven performance management being implemented flow and an organisation that is no longer fit-for-purpose from a cost perspective Risk that the people strategy and culture do not support the strategy Tullow's success depends on the quality of talent it can attract and - Revised Employee Value Proposition (EVP) launched in 2020 retain and a strong ethically minded and performance-focused aligning to restructured organisation culture. - New approach to performance management being implemented Tullow may be unable to attract and retain suitably experienced across the organisation individuals which could lead to a lack of sufficient resource and - A renewed focus on Diversity and Inclusion capability to deliver core business activities.
+This may result in an

-- Solid foundation to address debt maturities - RBL redetermination plan in place - Plan to drive gearing to 1x-2x with appropriate liquidity headroom
+- Plan to drive gearing to 1x-2x with appropriate liquidity headroom